raviraina/pybagit/README.txt

 PyBagIt Version 1.5

-This module helps with creating an managing BagIt-compliant packages.
+This module helps with creating and managing BagIt-compliant packages.
 It has been created to conform to BagIt v0.97.

 Documentation is available at http://ahankinson.github.io/pybagit.